 The toddler was buried in a nearby cemetery with the costs covered by a local deputy who was touched by the sad circumstances of the case.
 200 people came to the unknown child’s funeral.

-LaVena Johnson was a mid-west girl who was active in her community prior to joining the armed forces and being deployed to Iraq in 2005.
+LaVena Johnson was a midwest girl who was active in her community prior to joining the armed forces and being deployed to Iraq in 2005.
 She only weeks shy of her 20th birthday.
-Unfortunately, Johnson would have the distinction of being the first woman soldier to die in Iraq – but the circumstances behind her death have many crying cover up.
+Unfortunately, Johnson would to die while serving in Iraq – but the circumstances behind her death have many crying cover up.

 The official version from the military is that Johnson’s boyfriend had ended things with her via email, which prompted her to print the emails out, burn them, then shoot herself in the mouth with a M-16.